 There are many approaches to digital accessibility solutions to help organizations achieve compliance with automated solutions becoming the most prominent one in recent years.
-For any website to be accessible, it must conform with the most current version of the Web Content Accessibility Guidelines (WCAG).
+For any website to be accessible, it must conform to the most current version of the Web Content Accessibility Guidelines (WCAG).
 The WCAG standard not only helps make web content accessible to people with disabilities.
 It also ensures web content is properly accessible even across multiple devices.

 As a more updated version of the guideline, WCAG 2.1 clearly provides a wide range of recommendations for making web content more accessible to a wider range of persons with disabilities; including those with visual, auditory, cognitive, motor, speech, and neurological disabilities.

 Accessibility should be incorporated early to achieve accessible web design and development.
 Early adoption will require an accessibility audit– a detailed report and a holistic view of your digital products’ accessibility.
 The report will be used by your IT team to manually remove accessibility barriers.
 The concept of remediating your site is referred to as a manual accessibility solution.
 As the oldest form of making a website accessible, it is reliable but takes time.

 Accessibility Tool-based Overlays